World Heritage

 In 1978 the first 12 World Heritage Sites were inscribed, onto the World Heritage List.
 Included in this first batch were Yellowstone National Park, the Historic Centre of Kraków, and the Galápagos Islands.

-The UK has 33 WHSs (as of 2021), across all 4 home nations and in 4 overseas territories.
-The UK’s most recent WHSs are the Slate Landscape of North West Wales and the Great Spa Towns of Europe (including Bath), both inscribed in 2021.
+The UK has 35 WHSs (as of 2024), across all 4 home nations and in 4 overseas territories.
+The UK’s most recent WHSs are the Flow Country and Gracehill (as part of the transnational Moravian Church Settlements).

 Who is the World Heritage Committee and what is the World Heritage Centre?